Two Pointer Techniques for Linked List Problems

 };

-I know many readers might have questions about this piece of code:
+I know many readers may have questions about this part of the code:

-// Can't move the p pointer forward directly,
+// You cannot just move the p pointer forward like this:

 // p = p.next

-// Break the next pointer of each node in the original linked list
+// You must break the next pointer of each node in the original list

 ListNode temp = p.next;